Facelift Newport Beach

 Endoscopic (minimally invasive surgery with camera-assistance) techniques may also be used to address the aging midface or cheeks.

-The procedure is performed under local or general anesthesia in an outpatient setting.
+The procedure is performed under general anesthesia in an outpatient setting.

 “I interviewed many doctors over a 2-year period about a facelift…My first meeting with Dr. Grover made me feel very confident.
 I liked his approach, his suggestions and his candor about what to expect…He cared that I felt confident, comfortable and clear with him and what he was going to do.
 More importantly, my facelift was a huge success.
 I look exactly as I hoped to and my recovery was quick and trouble-free.
 I would go to Dr. Grover again in a heartbeat.”